On Mitigating the Utility-Loss in Differentially Private Learning: A new Perspective by a Geometrically Inspired Kernel Approach: Introduction

+This study solves Problem~\ref{problem_central} via making the following contributions (C1-C7): \paragraph{Kernel Affine Hull Machines (C1):} For given distinct data points $(y^i)_{i= 1, \ldots, N}$ in some vector space we study the sets of the affine form

-and ask for reasonable conditions on the real-valued scalars $(w^{i})_i$ to serve our purposes of privacy-preserving machine learning.
+and ask for reasonable conditions on the real-valued scalars $(w^{i})_i$ to serve our purpose of representing the geometric structure induced by data points.
 First of all, in our approach $(w^{i})_i$ are considered to be functions in a RKHS.
 By postulating that indicator functions (specifically, their RKHS approximations) define scalar-valued functions $(w^{i})_i$, the set $\mathcal{L}$ actually can be identified by functions defining a subset in RKHS that represents our data points.
-This way we introduce the concept of Kernel Affine Hull Machine (KAHM) to learn kernel-based representation of multivariate scattered data as follows.
+This way we introduce the concept of Kernel Affine Hull Machine (KAHM) to learn kernel-based representation of multivariate scattered data as in the following:

 Let $n,p,N$ be the positive integers and $\mathcal{X} \subset \mathbb{R}^n$ be a region.
 Let $\mathcal{H}_k(\mathcal{X})$ be the reproducing kernel Hilbert space of functions from $\mathcal{X}$ to $\mathbb{R}$ for a reproducing kernel $k : \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}$.
 For a finite set of ordered pairs $\{(x^i,y^i) \in \mathcal{X} \times \mathbb{R}^p \; \mid \; i \in \{1,\cdots,N \}\}$ such that $\{ x^1,\cdots,x^N\}$ are pairwise distinct points, a point $y^i$ can be represented using indicator functions as